JPLee01/Machine_Learning_and_Statistics/README.md

 ## 4 scipy-stats Library
 ------------------------------------------------------------------------------------------------
 Scipy.stats is a sub-package within the SciPy (Scientific Python) library which is focused on statistical functions.
 The SciPy library is a open-source Python library built on the NumPy python package which is used for scientific and technical computing.
-The SciPy library is a collection of mathematical algorithms and convenience functions which allows users to manipulate and visualize data
+The SciPy library is a collection of mathematical algorithms and convenience functions which allows users to manipulate and visualize data.

 ## 5 Problem Statement
 ------------------------------------------------------------------------------------------------